trashiphuntsho/NFR/README.md

 **Aspects:** Reliability, Availability, Performance, Scalability, Caching.

-*   **Reliability:** The system shall achieve a Mean Time Between Failures (MTBF) of no less than 1,500 hours, calculated quarterly, excluding pre-notified scheduled maintenance windows (maximum 4 hours/month, 1-week advance notice).
+*   **Reliability:** The system shall achieve a Mean Time Between Failures (MTBF) of no less than [1,500 hours], calculated [quarterly], excluding pre-notified scheduled maintenance windows (maximum 4 hours/month, 1-week advance notice).
-*   **Availability:** The system shall maintain an operational availability of 99.9% during defined operational hours ([e.g., 06:00 to 22:00], [e.g., Monday to Friday]), measured by continuous 24/7 monitoring of key endpoints.
+*   **Availability:** The system shall maintain an operational availability of [99.9]% during defined operational hours ([e.g., 06:00 to 22:00], [e.g., Monday to Friday]), measured by continuous 24/7 monitoring of key endpoints.
-*   **Performance under Normal Load:** The system shall support 10,000 concurrent users with an average response time of less than 1.5 seconds for 95% of critical transactions (e.g., user login, data retrieval, transaction submission) and less than 3 seconds for all other transactions.
+*   **Performance under Normal Load:** The system shall support [10,000] concurrent users with an average response time of less than [1.5] seconds for [95]% of critical transactions (e.g., user login, data retrieval, transaction submission) and less than 3 seconds for all other transactions.
-*   **Performance under Peak Load:** Under peak load conditions (defined as 15,000 concurrent users), the system shall maintain an average response time of less than 3 seconds for 95% of critical transactions and less than 5 seconds for all other transactions.
+*   **Performance under Peak Load:** Under peak load conditions (defined as [15,000] concurrent users), the system shall maintain an average response time of less than [3] seconds for [95]% of critical transactions and less than [5] seconds for all other transactions.
-*   **Scalability:** The system shall demonstrate linear scalability, whereby a doubling of hardware resources yields at least a 60% increase in transaction throughput.
+*   **Scalability:** The system shall demonstrate linear scalability, whereby a doubling of hardware resources yields at least a [60]% increase in transaction throughput.
-*   **Caching:** An effective caching strategy (client-side, application-level, database query) shall be implemented to optimize performance and reduce database load, achieving a cache hit ratio of no less than 90% for frequently accessed data, with robust and configurable invalidation policies to ensure data freshness.
+*   **Caching:** An effective caching strategy (client-side, application-level, database query) shall be implemented to optimize performance and reduce database load, achieving a cache hit ratio of no less than [90]% for frequently accessed data, with robust and configurable invalidation policies to ensure data freshness.

 #### NFR-PROD-002: Comprehensive System Security